18kimn/blog/src/routes/writing/setup/index.md

   on multiple projects at a time, even within a single job or organization, so keeping track of tasks for each of them has been helpful for me.
-The second layer in the same tune is separating groups of kanban boards into collections.
+The second layer in the same tune is separating groups of these boards into collections.
 I have just two collections right now, one for personal projects and one for work, but I am planning a few personal projects that might require their own